mcavallaro/SARS-CoV-2-spatiotemporal-surveillance/README.md

 # SARS-CoV-2-spatiotemporal-surveillance

-This repository contains R scripts used for the analysis presented in the paper Massimo Cavallaro, Louise Dyson, Matt J. Keeling.
+This repository contains R scripts used for the analysis presented in the paper Massimo Cavallaro, Louise Dyson, and Matt J. Keeling.
 (2023) Spatio-temporal surveillance and early detection of SARS-CoV-2 variants of concern.
 MedRxiv.
 doi:  URL:

 SARS-CoV-2 data were supplied under strict data protection protocols and cannot be redisributed.
 Here we include synthetic data to run the scripts.
 Usage: